 - SDG 8 Decent work and economic growth

 - SDG 12 Responsible consumption and production

 - SDG 16 Peace justice and strong institutions

 - SDG 17 Partnerships for the goals

-We also contribute to several remaining SDG goals through our general business contribution and other engagement.
-Based on the materiality analysis and continued stakeholder dialogues we don’t anticipate any major changes to our SDG focus in the short term, though possibly we could add additional SDG in the medium term.
+We contribute to several SDG goals through our general business contribution and other engagement.
+Based on the materiality analysis and continued stakeholder dialogues, we do not anticipate any major changes to our SDG focus in the short term, though we could possibly add additional SDG in the medium term.

 Good health and well-being

 The greatest possibility for Haypp Group to contribute to the SDGs is through goal number 3.
-Every 2 seconds someone aged 30 to 70 years dies prematurely from noncommunicable diseases – cardiovascular disease, chronic respiratory disease, diabetes, or cancer.
+Every two seconds, someone aged 30 to 70 dies a premature death from a noncommunicable disease – such as cardiovascular disease, chronic respiratory disease, diabetes, or cancer.
 And the reality is that the single most contributing factor to these deaths is smoking.
 Haypp Groups’ higher purpose relates directly to our health contribution and harm reduction found in the materiality analysis.